bmurmann/EE628/2_Assignments/README.md

 **Week 1**
 * Take notes as you work through the items below and submit them as your weekly report.
-The report does not need to be pretty, but it should document what you have done, what worked/didn't, things you don't understand etc. You can also suggest topics that should be covered in future lectures.
+The report does not need to be pretty, but it should document what you have done, what worked/didn't, things you don't understand, etc. You can also suggest topics that should be covered in future lectures.
 * Read the following two papers:
 https://ieeexplore.ieee.org/document/10224621
 https://ieeexplore.ieee.org/document/9805608